 A good portion of the game's items, skills, and descriptions are direct nods to games, movies, and franchises of various media.
 Mixed

 The level-up screen says things like "Your princess is in another castle" (misquoting Super Mario Bros.), "It is dangerous to go alone!
-Take this" (The Legend of Zelda), "Power Level 1,370" (Dragon Ball Z), "Conan the Librarian" (a UHF reference, itself a parody of Conan the Barbarian), and "The Blue Thunder of Furinkan High" (Kuno's self proclaimed moniker in Ranma ˝) just to name a few.
+Take this" (The Legend of Zelda), "Power Level 1,370" (Dragon Ball Z), "Drinking from the Fire Hose", "Conan the Librarian" (UHF references, the latter a parody of Conan the Barbarian), and "The Blue Thunder of Furinkan High" (Kuno's self proclaimed moniker in Ranma ˝) just to name a few.

 Almost all of the game's Steam Achievements are shout-outs.
 See the wiki for details.